Balcombe Place

-Balcombe Place is a Grade II* Listed Building, built in 1856 in West Sussex, with a south view across the Ouse Valley.
+Balcombe Place is a Grade II* listed building, built in 1856 in Balcombe, West Sussex, England, with a south view across the Ouse Valley.
 It now forms part of The Balcombe Estate.

 The architect was Henry Clutton.
 It was built for John Alexander Hankey, whose family had been living at Naylands, a house about 1 mile away.
-The Gentleman's Magazine in 1864 refers to a meeting where “members adjourned to Balcombe Place, a residence recently erected by John Alexander Hankey, Esq., who hospitably entertained them”.
+The Gentleman's Magazine in 1864 refers to a meeting where "members adjourned to Balcombe Place, a residence recently erected by John Alexander Hankey, Esq., who hospitably entertained them".

-The main living area was connected to the servant's areas, a rear courtyard and stables.
+The main living area was connected to the servants' areas, a rear courtyard and stables.
 A photograph in 1897 shows a tall, large glass and wood conservatory on the east side.
-By the 1960s, that structure had fallen in disrepair and had either been demolished on purpose, or had simply fallen down.
+By the 1960s, that structure had fallen into disrepair and had either been demolished on purpose, or had simply fallen down.
 Images in 2013 suggested it was overgrown, but still protected by walls on each side, and probably still growing plants from earlier plantings.
 Descriptions refer to the Denmans 'lawn tennis' courts, but their location is unclear.
-No courts are shown in the 1910 OS map, a (hard) court existed in the 1960s and appears in the 1974 OS map.
-At 2013, the OS (and Google Earth) show the hard court to have gone.
+No courts are shown in the 1910 Ordnance Survey (OS) map, a (hard) court existed in the 1960s and appears in the 1974 OS map.

 Early maps show wooded areas around the main building, but with a generally unobstructed view to the south.
 By the 1960s, some trees to the east and south had been removed.
 This may have occurred during the war years, or when the land was used as a school, but may have been arranged beforehand by Lady Denman, who recorded 'bonfires' as a hobby and was once described as 'indiscriminately lopping' trees.

 Early history

 Balcombe parish lay within the original precincts of the Forest of Worth.
-In the reign of Edward I., William de Warenne held the area, and it probably descended as the Barony of Lewes and the Borde-Hill and Spelice families of Nayland.
-In 1860, the principal estate in the parish was Nayland (now Balcombe Place).
+In the reign of Edward I, William de Warenne held the area, and it probably descended as the Barony of Lewes and the Borde-Hill and Spelice families of Nayland.
+In 1860 the principal estate in the parish was Nayland (now Balcombe Place).
 Nayland passed respectively through the Michelborne, Culpeper (or Culpepper), Spence, Liddel (or Liddell), Clitherow and Chatfield families who sold it to J.A.
 Hankey, Esq., High Sheriff of Sussex in 1866.
 Hankey erected Balcombe Place in the Tudor style on a commanding spot, near the ancient house.